Leah1977/LSH_Electricians_MS1/README.md

 This site was built using [GitHub Pages](https://pages.github.com/)/.

-I have created a mobile-first user centric frontend project.
+I have created a mobile-first user-centric frontend project.

 Here is a demonstration of how my website looks on different screen sizes using [Am I Responsive Website](http://ami.responsivedesign.is/).